Yum1ng/San-Diego-Crime-VIsualization/README.md

 3. gmplot - please install from the github repo directly, the pip install will only give you an outdated version.
 - pip install git+https://github.com/vgm64/gmplot.git
 4. The code uses google service to work, the service key was removed for privacy, the user need to have a valid google service key to run the code.
-5. The full_project_classes.py cleans up all the code and is well commented, this is the final version of our project
+5. The full_project_classes.py collects all the jupyter notebook codes, cleans up all the code and is well commented.
+6.The html heatmap code is in crime_last_week_heatmap_plot.ipynb.